-- All lectures and seminars are held in large lecture theatres in the campus/ Basic Sciences Building as follows: - a.
-Al-Zahrawi Lecture hall (for group A&B) First Hall at the Left side of the Basic sciences building / near the main college gate from the national blood transfusion center side. - b.
-Ibn-Hayan Lecture hall (for group C&D) Second Hall at the Left side of the Basic sciences building / near the main college gate from the national blood transfusion center side. - SGL sessions are held in different small rooms supplied with audiovisual aids dispersed across the college.
-Each SGL session must contain instruction about the location of 4 small rooms specific for that session. - Practical sessions / classes are held in the laboratory of the concerned department. - Skill laboratory: found in left side of the Basic sciences building / near the main college gate from the national blood transfusion center side. - Library: found in the first floor near the interior student housing building / near the college of dentistry building. - Hospital visits: during this year, you are going to visit different floors of Baghdad Teaching hospital / Medical City Campus as part of your clinical training. - Laboratory visits: during this year, you are going to visit different floors of the Teaching Laboratories / Medical City Campus as part of your clinical training.
+• All lectures and seminars are held in large lecture theatres in the campus/ Basic Sciences

+Building as follows:

+- a.
+Al-kindey Lecture Hall

+- b.
+Ibn Al-Haytham Lecture Hall

+- c.
+Al-Razi Lecture Hall

+- d.
+Ibn Hayyan Lecture Hall

+- TBL sessions are held in different small rooms supplied with audiovisual aids dispersed across the college.
+Each TBL session must contain instruction about the location of 4 small rooms specific for that session.

+Practical sessions / classes are held in the laboratory of the concerned department

+- Practical sessions / classes are held in the laboratory of the concerned department.

+- Skill laboratory: found in the second floor of the interior student housing building / near the main college gate from the national blood transfusion center side. - Library: found in the first floor near the interior student housing building / near the college of dentistry building.

+• Hospital visits: during this year, you are going to visit different floors of Baghdad Teaching hospital / Medical City Campus as part of your clinical training.

+• Laboratory visits: during this year, you are going to visit different floors of the Teaching Laboratories / Medical City Campus as part of your clinical training.